xpopy/Boten-Anna/README.md

 # Installation
 * install python 3.8.1: https://www.python.org/downloads/release/python-381/

+* Make sure you include PIP in the installation, and to tick the "Add Python to environment variables" option

 * Download the bot, either as a zip (unzip it where you want it) or clone it

 * Open up a command prompt in the new folder